+Listing 2.11: Variables of type tracer to generate a linked list

 '''

-Listing 2.10: Variables of type tracer to generate a linked list type (tracer), pointer :: xtracer, firsttracer, lattertracer
+type (tracer), pointer :: xtracer, firsttracer, lattertracer

 '''

-Using the pointer structure of these variables, we can construct a "chain" of tracers of arbitrary length by the following pointer construct: Listing 2.11: Linked list of tracers
+Using the pointer structure of these variables, we can construct a "chain" of tracers of arbitrary length by the following pointer construct:

-'''

-ALLOCATE (firsttracer)
+Listing 2.12: Linked list of tracers

-ALLOCATE (firsttracer%xtfield (nlon, nlev, nlat))

-!this allocates a 3--dim field for the mass mixing ratio

-lattertracer => firsttracer
+''' ALLOCATE (firsttracer) ALLOCATE (firsttracer%xtfield (nlon, nlev, nlat)) !this allocates a 3--dim field for the mass mixing ratio lattertracer => firsttracer

 DO i=2, ntrac ! ntrac is the number of tracers

 ALLOCATE (xtracer)

-ALLOCATE (xtracer)

 ALLOCATE (xtracer%xtfield (nlon, nlev, nlat))

 lattertracer%next => xtracer

 lattertracer => xtracer

-END DO
+END DO '''

-'''

-We go step by step through the lines of code of Listing 2.11: firsttracer will be associated with some memory for i=1, the second statement tells FORTRAN90 to allocate memory for firsttracer%xtfield that contains the 3d-field of the mass mixing ratio of tracer 1.
+We go step by step through the lines of code of Listing 2.12: firsttracer will be associated with some memory, the second statement tells FORTRAN90 to allocate memory for firsttracer%xtfield that contains the 3d-field of the mass mixing ratio of the first tracer, so tracer number 1.